May 10 – June 6, 2026 · Alibaba HQ, Shanghai

 Why people are coming

-Builders from 40+ countries are joining.
+Builders from across China, the US, EU and beyond.
 Here's what they wrote in their applications:

 Most common